YangPhD84/GTRPCA/README.md

 Installation has been tested in a Windows platform.

 # Dataset Description
-* DrugSimMat.mat: This file contains five drug similarity matrices;
+* Gdataset.mat: This file contains information about the gold standard dataset;
+* Gdataset_diseases_name.xls: Disease IDs in the gold standard dataset;
+* Gdataset_drugs_name.xls: Drug IDs in the gold standard dataset;
+* Gdataset_known_associations.xls：All drug-disease associations in the gold standard dataset；
-* DiseaseSimMat.mat: This file contains two disease similarity matrices;
+* Inpeddateset.mat: This file contains information about the data used for independent testing；
-* Didr.mat: the disease-drug association's matrix;
-* DrugsName: the DrugBank IDs of drugs;
+* Inpeddateset_diseases_name.xls：Disease IDs in the Inpeddateset;
-* DiseasesName: the OMIM IDs of diseases;
+* Inpeddateset_drugs_name.xls：Drug IDs in the Inpeddateset;
+* Inpeddateset_known_associations.xls：All drug-disease associations in the Inpeddateset；
 * drug_ChemS: chemical structure similarity matrix;
 * drug_AtcS: drug's ATC code similarity matrix;
 * drug_SideS: side-effect similarity matrix;